zueve/corebases/Readme.md

 ```

 ## Difference between encode/databases

-Principal is bit difference in interface on transactions:
+Principal is a bit of difference in interface on transactions:

 *encode/database*: